lee2sman/everyday/README.md

 still using that page template. now showing digitally altered images - my head 'collapsed' and pixelated.
 267
 demo "pattern weaver" made for Dan Lichtman for a class. this is a MVP!
+268
+modified 267 to create a fullscreen grid of pattern grid weavings